 At Eleanor Roosevelt's funeral, Adlai Stevenson said to President Kennedy, "It may be some comfort to you, sir, to know that the White House is not the end and that you may find something to do when you leave here, whenever that may be."
 Obviously, Kennedy never got to retire from the White House, being that he was then assassinated that following year.

 Speaking of Kennedys, his younger brother Robert, during his own presidential campaign trail in 1968, had apparently earned the ire some of the people he used to work with during his time as Attorney General, in particular Clyde Tolson, J. Edgar Hoover's deputy, reportedly saying "I hope someone shoots and kills that son of a bitch."
 On June 5, 1968 in a ballroom at the The Ambassador Hotel in Los Angles, he was shot by a Palestinian activist, and died the following morning.
+Even eerier, precisely two months prior, he announced Martin Luther King's death to a horrified crowd, then proceeded to give one of his best speeches, little knowing that he himself would soon meet the same fate.

 After his Gemini 3 mission in 1965, astronaut Gus Grissom said at a press conference, "If we die, we want people to accept it.
 We're in a risky business, and we hope that if anything happens to us it will not delay the program.
 The conquest of space is worth the risk of life."
 Grissom and his crew mates Ed White and Roger Chaffee died in the Apollo 1 fire two years later.
 (Somewhat mitigated by the fact that in the aftermath, NASA took him at his word and put a man on the Moon before the end of the decade, just as had been planned.)